3D models are ubiquitous in many fields:

 for(int kx = x0; kx < x1; kx++)

-Bresenham’s algorithm is a classic and highly efficient algorithm for rasterizing a segment.
-It relies solely on integer operations, making it fast and exact.
+The Bresenham’s algorithm is a classic and very efficient algorithm for rasterizing a segment.
+It relies solely on integer operations, which makes it fast and accurate.

-Principle: we advance along the \(x\) axis pixel by pixel.
-At each step, we evaluate whether the accumulated error in \(y\) exceeds \(0.5\):
+Principle: we move along the x-axis pixel by pixel.
+At each step, we evaluate whether the accumulated error in \(y\) exceeds \(0.5\) :

-The algorithm’s progression is visualized in the following figure.
+The progression of the algorithm is visualized in the following figure.

 int dx = x1 - x0, dy = y1 - y0;